ychalier/l2t/README.md

 ## installation

-You can for sure clone this repo, but the `.jar` file is enough.
+You can for sure clone this repo, but the jar file is enough.
 It contains everything.

 ## getting started

-If you're using the `.jar` file, you can use it by double-clicking in a graphic interface (strongly NOT recommanded, as you won't be able to stop the web server  unless you kill the process with the task manager).
-What I recommand is using it in command lines:
+If you're using the jar file, you can use it by double-clicking in a graphic interface.
+Though I recommand is using it in command lines:

 	java -jar jarfile.jar [options]